giantswarm/rfc/merging-configmaps-gitops/README.md

 ## Context

-We ran into this issue hard when we made cluster-API releases more DRY by using bases.
+This problem became most apparent while working to make Cluster API releases more DRY by using bases.
 All parts of our setup currently rely on `app` CRs and their configuration through configmaps.

 Full context of the PR can be found here: https://github.com/giantswarm/workload-clusters-fleet/pull/130